hacksudo/Brainpan_BOF/README.md

 !mona mudules
 !mona find -s "\xff\xe4" -m brainpan.dll
-now find base value note it down and make sure ur JMP ESP use Using nasm_shell /usr/share/metasploit-framework/tools/exploit/nasm_shell.rb
+now find base value note it down and make sure ur JMP ESP Using nasm_shell /usr/share/metasploit-framework/tools/exploit/nasm_shell.rb

-now do make sure you selected your JMP ESP make sure your base value is right click arrow type jump number fire offsetverify.py
+now do make sure you selected your JMP ESP make sure your base value is right

+fire offsetverify.py
 ./offsetverify.py IP PORT
 make sure its work you controling EIP or not if yes then go head and do shell using shellcode